From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Spin-2 Field Perturbation

+These are normalizable modes; however, we are interested in modes that become zero modes of the Lichnerowicz operator \eqref{graviton_lich} in the extremal limit $r_-\rightarrow r_+$, i.e., $k^2=-1$, which $k_{n.z.}$ does not satisfy.

-\paragraph{(\textit{ii}) Vanishing coefficients via Gamma functions.} Alternatively, one might attempt to obtain normalizable modes by forcing the coefficients in \eqref{graviton_scalars_asym} to vanish, using the poles of the Gamma functions.
-That is, by taking the argument to be a negative integer, $\Gamma(-l)^{-1}=0$ with $l\in\mathbb{Z}_+$.
-For instance, setting $c-a-2=0$ eliminates one coefficient in $h_{22}$, however this leads the remaining components back to case (\textit{i}) but with incompatible polarization conditions.
-Hence all coefficients must vanish simultaneously
+\paragraph{(\textit{ii}) Vanishing coefficients via Gamma functions.} Alternatively, one might attempt to obtain normalizable modes by forcing the coefficients in \eqref{log_divergence} to vanish, using the poles of the Gamma functions.
+That is, by requiring the argument to be a negative integer, $\Gamma(-l)^{-1}=0$ with $l\in\mathbb{Z}_+$.
+From \eqref{log_divergence}, we have only four possibilities to consider,

-where the upper/lower signs correspond to the first/second condition respectively, and $ik$ chosen so that the remaining exponent is greater than $-\frac12$, ensuring normalizability.
-Since $\kappa_-\geq0$, $l\geq0$, and $i\kappa_+<\kappa_-$ from \eqref{btz_transformations}, none of these relations can be satisfied.
-Similarly, taking $\kappa_-\leq0$ flips the signs in \eqref{graviton_solutions}, leading to an equivalent inconsistency.
+However, these relations lead to divergent branches in the asymptotic expansions \eqref{eq:norm_density} that do not cancel.
+Thus, none of these relations can be satisfied.
 We therefore conclude that normalizable modes cannot be obtained by tuning the Gamma function coefficients.
-The only admissible normal modes are those found by setting the polarizations to zero, as given in \eqref{graviton_normal_modes}.
+The only admissible normal modes are those found by setting the polarizations to zero, as given in \eqref{graviton_schwarzian_z}, \eqref{graviton_rotational_z} and \eqref{graviton_nonschwarzian}.